vivaserver/ansible-screenfetch/README.md

-# Installs screenfetch from it's official repository
+# Installs screenFetch from it's official repository

+[screenFetch][scf] is a "Bash Screenshot Information Tool".
+This handy Bash script can be used to generate one of those nifty terminal theme information + ASCII distribution logos you see in everyone's screenshots nowadays.
+It will auto-detect your distribution and display an ASCII version of that distribution's logo and some valuable information to the right.

 ![screenshot](https://raw.github.com/vivaserver/ansible-screenfetch/master/screenfetch-hohoho.png)